Lyme Disease Fact Sheet

 How do people get Lyme disease?

-In Minnesota, the months of May through July and September through October are the greatest risk for being bitten by a blacklegged tick.
+In Minnesota, the months of April - July and September - October are the greatest risk for being bitten by a blacklegged tick.
 Risk peaks in June every year.
 Blacklegged ticks are small; adults are about the size of a sesame seed and nymphs (young ticks) are about the size of a poppy seed.
 Due to their small size, a person may not know they have been bitten by a tick.

 What are the symptoms of Lyme disease?